-Historical drilling at Gabbs was generally less than 100 meters deep, penetrating only the upper half of the interpreted mineralization as the drilling was concentrated on the oxide mineralization.
-Also, depending on the historical operator and the metal of focus at the time, a significant percentage of drill hole samples were assayed for either copper or gold but not both metals.
-At the Sullivan Zone, historical drilling identified a near-surface, higher grade gold-copper layer measuring 30 meters to 50 meters in thickness, and 200 meters long on section.
-This higher grade layer was not domained for the 2021 Inferred Mineral Resource.
-As a result, the Phase One Drill Program is an infill drill program designed to test the full thickness and lateral extent of the mineralization and determine geologic constraints, in order to redefine the existing Gabbs Project Mineral Resource.
+Historical drilling at Gabbs generally extended to <100 m below surface, penetrating only the upper half of the interpreted mineralization, because the drilling was concentrated on the oxide mineralization.
+Also, depending on the historical operator and their metal focus, a significant proportion of drill hole samples were assayed for either copper or gold, not both metals.
+At the Sullivan Zone, historical drilling identified a near-surface, higher grade gold-copper layer measuring 30 m to 50 m in thickness, and 200 m long on section.
+This higher-grade layer was not "domained" for the 2021 Inferred Mineral Resource.